Certification of modular Galois representations: Introduction

 which is unramified outside $\ell N$ and such that the image of any Frobenius element at $p \nmid \ell N$ has characteristic polynomial $x^2-a_p x + \varepsilon(p) p^{k-1} \in \F_\l[x]$.
 In particular, the trace of this image is $a_p \bmod \l$.

-In \cite{Moi}, we described an algorithm based on ideas from the book \cite{CE} edited by Jean-Marc Couveignes and Bas Edixhoven to compute such modulo $\l$ Galois representations, provided that the image of the Galois representation contains $\SL_2(\F_\l)$, that $k < \ell$, and that $\l$ has inertia degree $1$, so that $\F_\l = \Fl$.
+In \cite{Moi}, we described an algorithm based on ideas from the book \cite{CE} edited by Jean-Marc Couveignes and Bas Edixhoven to compute such modulo $\l$ Galois representations, provided that the image of the Galois representation contains $\SL_2(\F_\l)$ and that $k < \ell$.
 This gives a way to quickly compute the coefficients $a_p$ modulo $\l$ for huge primes $p$.
+We have used this algorithm to compute representations attached to forms of level 1 for $\ell$ up to $31$.